Six operations for D-cap-modules on rigid analytic spaces: Complete bornological modules over Fr echet--Stein algebras

+For a further class of examples, we consider the completed enveloping algebras introduced in subsection 2.1.

+We fix an affinoid $K$-algebra $A$ with admissible affine formal model $\A$.
+Let $L$ be a smooth $(K, A)$-Lie--Rinehart algebra.
+Recall from Theorem \ref{UcapFS} that the completed enveloping algebra $\w{U_A(L)}$ is a Fr\'echet--Stein algebra.

-when the choice of Lie lattice is understood.\\ \\ We say that $L$ admits a smooth Lie lattice if there exists some $(R, A^\circ)$-Lie lattice $\L\subset L$ which is a finitely generated projective $A^\circ$-module.
-For example, if $L$ is a free $A$-module, we can pick free generators for $L$ and rescale them appropriately such that they generate an $A^\circ$-module which is a smooth Lie lattice.
-This shows that `locally', smooth Lie lattices always exist. \begin{prop} Let $L$ be a smooth $(K, A)$-Lie--Rinehart algebra admitting a smooth Lie lattice.
-Then any coadmissible $\w{U_A(L)}$-module is nuclear over $A$. \end{prop} \begin{proof} We begin by showing that $\w{U_A(L)}$ is nuclear over $A$.\\ Let $\L$ be an $(R, A^\circ)$-Lie lattice of $L$ which is projective as an $A^\circ$-module, with generators $x_1, \dots, x_d$.
-We write $U_n=\h{U_{A^\circ}(\pi^n\L)}\otimes_R K$ for each $n\geq 0$.\\ By functoriality, the natural morphism
+We say that $L$ \textbf{admits a smooth (resp. free) Lie lattice} if there exists some $(R, \A)$-Lie lattice $\L\subseteq L$ which is a finitely generated projective (resp. free) $\A$-module.
+For example, if $L$ is a free $A$-module, we can pick free generators for $L$ and rescale them appropriately such that they generate an $\A$-module which is a free, and a fortiori smooth, Lie lattice.
+This shows that `locally', smooth Lie lattices always exist.